 Perhaps one of USB's biggest limitations is its distance limitations.
 USB only extends across 16 feet of typical USB cable.
 Although you'd probably be able to get more distance, the further you go the more likely you will begin to experience slower transfer rates because of corruptions in the file packets, until entire files are not able to transfer any longer.

-Many companies have created ways to overcome this set-back, including the basic USB 2.0 Active Extender which has an active USB booster chip built-in.
-If you're needing to go further than the 32 feet this booster cable will give you, try the 20 meter USB Active Extension Cable, which features multiple active repeaters to go even further.
+Many companies have created ways to overcome this set-back with Active Extender cables, which have an active USB booster chip built-in.
+If you're needing to go further than the distance these booster cables will give you, try the Light-Link USB, USB 3.0 over Fiber cable, which is available in lengths up to 100 ft.

 Amazing USB Feats of Strength